xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 ```

 You can read all at: https://en.wikichip.org/wiki/amd/microarchitectures/zen
-But for a more succint description, and what matters to us here you can just continue.
+But for a more succinct description, and what matters to us here you can just continue.

 ### Inside the CCX (Core Complex)

 Here we have a "photo" of chip, a part of the CPU.

-1 - We are seing four cores;
+1 - We are seeing four cores;
 2 - Cache L3 is shared, and takes a lot of the CCX space;
 3 - Cache L2 is not inside the core but is replicated to each core;
-4 - We are not seing cache L1 because it sits inside the core.
+4 - We are not seeing cache L1 because it sits inside the core.

 Given that my computer has 8 physical cores, I have two of these.
 How they communicate is not important here.